 Make sure to go to Crescent Beach when the tide is lower because, when it’s high, the beach is pretty rocky.

 This is one of the most popular beaches in Surrey, although it’s much better for sun-tanning and sightseeing than it is for swimming.
-The reason for that is the water is shallow.
+The reason being the water is shallow.
 There have also been cases of swimmers itch (a skin rash) in the area.

 The above doesn’t mean you can’t swim if you want to.
 Just make sure to use a good oil-based sunscreen lotion before doing so (and that will help with the swimmers itch).
 Also, dry off as soon as you’re out of the water.